-Financial Position 9-61 These tables show the District's financial position over the reporting period.
-District Operations 2-76 These tables show the Districts revenues and expenses, the District's rates and charges and the District's property tax revenues.
-Debt Capacity 7-78 Debt Capacity 77 These tables show the District's debt capacity and ability to meet its debt service coverage requirements.
-7-78
+Financial Position These tables show the District's financial position over the reporting period.
+District Operations These tables show the Districts revenues and expenses, the District's rates and charges and the District's property tax revenues.
+Debt Capacity These tables show the District's debt capacity and ability to meet its debt service coverage requirements.
+These tables show the District's debt capacity and ability to meet its debt service coverage requirements.Demographic and Economic Information80